 This site has one goal: to identify the best coffee scales sold today.
-If this was a simpler task we'd locate the best coffee scale but given the larger number of uses cases we'll try to just get it down to the top scales in a few major categories.
+If this was an easy task we'd locate the best coffee scale but given the larger number of uses cases we'll try to just get it down to the top scales in a few major categories.

-Please note: For reasons of practicality all scales will be restricted to digital scales.
+Please note: For reasons of practicality this site will be restricted to digital scales.
 For coffee scales we looking for scales with at least a 1000g capacity, so that it can accomodate something like a Chemex or press pot if the need should arise.

 Espresso scales are all about accuracy.
 With the home baristas (and professional baristas) of the world geeking out about a tenth of a gram of coffee going into their grinder, measuring again after the grind, and then measuring the weight of their shots, you know the scale is going to be critical tool.